haka-security/haka/doc/tutorial/filter/filter.rst

    :tab-width: 4

 In order to start haka, you have to be root.
 The ``--no-daemon`` option won't send haka daemon on background.
+Plus, all logs messages are printed on output, instead of syslogd.

 .. parsed-literal::
    # cd |haka_install_path|/share/haka/sample/tutorial/filter/